ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/converting/building-page.md

 ---
 $title: Building a regular HTML page
 $order: 1
+description: 'In the project directory, you will find a file named `article.html`.
+This is the news article that we are creating an AMP-equivalent page for...'
 ---

 In the project directory, you will find a file named [`article.html`](https://github.com/googlecodelabs/accelerated-mobile-pages-foundations/blob/master/article.html).
 This is the news article that we are creating an AMP-equivalent page for.